James Redford (filmmaker): Career

-His most recent film Playing for Keeps premiered at the Mill Valley Film Festival in October 2020.
+His film Playing for Keeps premiered at the Mill Valley Film Festival in October 2020.

-He was at work finishing a documentary on Amy Tan called Where The Past Begins.
+At the time of his death he was at work finishing a documentary on Amy Tan with the working title Where The Past Begins.
+He died before editing was completed.
+The film, retitled Amy Tan: An Unintended Memoir, was produced by Redford's friend Karen Pritzker, and premiered at the Sundance Film Festival in February 2021.

+After his death, his son Dylan, also a filmmaker, was elected chair of The Redford Center.

-Personal life
+Personal life and death

-In 1988, Redford married Kyle Redford.
+In 1988, Redford married a woman named Kyle.
 They had two children.

-Death

-Redford died from cancer of the bile ducts on October 16, 2020, at his home in Fairfax, California.
+Redford died from bile duct cancer on October 16, 2020, at his home in Fairfax, California.
 He was 58 years old.